 Suzanna Lubran, Executive Director

-Suzanna Lubran leads Newborns Vietnam’s work in Vietnam and has been instrumental in establishing the pilot neonatal project in Da Nang.
-She has over 30 years experience of urban renewal, including developing innovative socio-economic programmes to foster community ownership and generate employment, new business opportunities, and social and health care benefits.
+Suzanna Lubran leads Newborns Vietnam’s work in Vietnam and has been instrumental in establishing our successful pilot neonatal nursing and post graduate training for junior doctors in Da Nang and Hanoi.
+She has over 30 years experience of developing innovative socio-economic programmes to foster community ownership and generate employment, new business opportunities, and social and health care benefits.

 Dr. Colin Partridge